 Restaurants & Cafes

-Café Majestic – an old favorite of politicians and artists, this glorious, historical coffeehouse uses a stunning combination of wood, marble, chandeliers, cherubs, and mirrors to show off.
-From coffee or Sangria to superb seafood dishes and cheesecake, the ambiance isn't the only attraction here.
+Café Majestic – An old favorite of politicians and artists, this glorious, historic coffeehouse uses a stunning combination of wood, marble, chandeliers, cherubs, and mirrors to create an unforgettable ambiance.
+From coffee or sangria to superb seafood dishes and cheesecake, the setting isn't the only attraction here.

-Fish Fish – the view here from the outdoor dining area is just the start of your seafood filled dining pleasure.
-In addition to seafood, the wines, excellent service, and deserts keep both tourists and locals coming back.
+Fish Fish – The view from the outdoor dining area is just the beginning of your seafood-filled experience.
+In addition to seafood, the wines, excellent service, and desserts keep both tourists and locals coming back.

-DeCastro Gaia Restaurant – friendly service, elegant wines, and a charming atmosphere can all be used to describe this epicurean experience.
-Try this celebrated combo: “bochecha de porco” as a main dish with “Toucinho do Céu” as desert.
+DeCastro Gaia Restaurant – Friendly service, elegant wines, and a charming atmosphere describe this epicurean experience.
+Try this celebrated combo: “bochecha de porco” as a main dish with “Toucinho do Céu” for dessert.

-Tia Tia – If wine is your focus – and that´s a great focus to have – then Tia Tia is a great place to sample the very best of local Portuguese wines alongside authentically delicious Portuguese food.
-The menu mostly consists of imaginatively crafted vegetarian dishes, which will satisfy even the most finnicky eaters.
+Tia Tia – If wine is your focus—and that's a great focus to have—then Tia Tia is the place to sample the very best of local Portuguese wines alongside authentically delicious Portuguese food.
+The menu primarily consists of imaginatively crafted vegetarian dishes that will satisfy even the pickiest eaters.

-Dona Mira – If you like a little culture with your coffee, then this quaint cafe is utter perfection.
-The atmosphere is as warm as the premier coffee they serve and you´ll find a photo gallery, stacked bookshelf and even a verdant garden to explore between cuppas.
-As well as the obvious hot beverages they offer a range of craft beers, salads and sandwiches.
+Dona Mira – If you like a little culture with your coffee, this quaint café is perfection.
+The atmosphere is as warm as the premier coffee they serve, and you’ll find a photo gallery, stacked bookshelf, and even a verdant garden to explore between cuppas.
+Alongside hot beverages, they also offer craft beers, salads, and sandwiches.

-The area around “Galaria de Paris,” called The Galleries, is where you’ll find the highest concentration of cafes, bars and lounges.
-By night, this area comes alive and becomes the pulsating nightlife spot for locals who love crowding onto the streets since drinking in public is actually still legal in Portugal.
-In many bars, you pay for your drinks in advance and receive tickets or you order from a card that you receive at the entrance and pay when you leave.
+The area around “Galeria de Paris,” called The Galleries, is where you’ll find the highest concentration of cafés, bars, and lounges.
+By night, this area comes alive and becomes a pulsating nightlife spot for locals who love crowding onto the streets, as drinking in public is still legal in Portugal.
+In many bars, you pay for your drinks in advance and receive tickets, or you order from a card provided at the entrance and pay when you leave.

 Nightlife at the Galleries, Photo Credit: Porto Convention and Visitors Bureau CC BY-NC-ND - Associação de Turismo do Porto e Norte, AR